Skip to main content

 You will:

-• Derive the ideal gas law from the motion of molecules, with no formula handed to you.
+• Derive the ideal gas law from the motion of molecules.

 • Use the first law to track energy through any process, cyclic or otherwise.